-When considering your options, there are two main visa options to explore: the Portugal D7 Visa, designed for individuals with a steady passive income, and the Portugal Golden Visa, ideal for those making a qualifying investment in the country.
-Each of these Portugal visa options has its own eligibility, financial requirements and application processes.
+When considering your options, there are two main visas to explore: the Portugal D7 Visa, designed for individuals with a steady passive income, and the Portugal Golden Visa, ideal for those making a qualifying investment in the country.

 How to retire in Portugal?

+To retire in Portugal as a non-EU national, you must apply for a visa, such as the D7 or the Golden Visa.
 Apart from choosing the visa that suits you the best, you’ll have to assess your financial stability.
 This is important to ensure you have a reliable financial plan to sustain your retirement in Portugal, considering factors like healthcare, housing, and daily expenses.

 Does Portugal have a retirement visa?